Alstom Metropolis C830C: Design

-The body shell is identical to its predecessor, the C830, with slight differences such as a larger SMRT logo up front and a different interior.
-The reserved seats are colored red to distinguish them from normal seats. dark blue and lemon yellow coloured seats are installed in the driving motor cars (end carriages) while the seats in the middle car are khaki.
+The body shell of the C830C is identical to that its predecessor, the C830, with slight differences such as a larger SMRT logo up front and a different interior.
+The reserved seats are coloured red to distinguish them from normal seats. dark blue- and lemon yellow-coloured seats are installed in the driving motor cars (end carriages) while the seats in the middle car are khaki.
 The train is equipped with traction motors louder than its predecessor, identical to those found on the M5 Series of the Amsterdam Metro.

-Other changes include the inner layer of the doors finished in Bluish-Grey, a new Visual Passenger Information System, similar to that of C951(A), located above the doors and a new gangway design like the C751C.
+Other changes include the inner layer of the doors finished in bluish-grey, a dynamic route map display, similar to that of C951(A), located above the doors and a new gangway design similar to that of the C751C.

-The headlights on C830Cs are also much brighter than those on the C830s.
+The headlights on C830Cs are also brighter than those on the C830s.